coreemu/core/trunk/doc/usage.rst

 requires some channel of communication for the application to connect with the X server for graphical display.
 There are several different ways to connect from the node to the host and vice versa.

-Under the :ref:`Session_Menu`, the *Options...* dialog has an option to set a control network prefix.
-A default value for the control network may also be specified by setting the ``controlnet =`` line in the :file:`/etc/core/core.conf` configuration file which new sessions will use by default.
+Under the :ref:`Session_Menu`, the *Options...* dialog has an option to set a *control network prefix*.

 This can be set to a network prefix such as ``172.16.0.0/24``.
 A bridge will be created on the host machine having the last address in the prefix range (e.g. ``172.16.0.254``), and each node will have an extra ``ctrl0`` control interface configured with an address corresponding to its node number (e.g. ``172.16.0.3`` for ``n3``.)

+A default value for the control network may also be specified by setting the ``controlnet`` line in the :file:`/etc/core/core.conf` configuration file which new sessions will use by default.
+For multiple sessions at once, the session option should be used instead of the :file:`core.conf` default.

 ..
 NOTE::
    If you have a large scenario with more than 253 nodes, use a control